Emerging Scholars Forum

 Call for Papers on Congregational Song

-The Hymn Society in the United States and Canada invites current graduate students and those who have graduated within the past three years to submit proposals to present their original, unpublished research on congregational song during our Annual Conference from July 14-17, 2024 in Atlanta, Georgia.
+The Hymn Society in the United States and Canada invites current graduate students and those who have graduated within the past three years to submit proposals to present their original, unpublished research on congregational song during our Annual Conference from July 19-22, 2026, in Princeton, New Jersey.
+Submissions are to be guided by the research parameters of practice, theology, history, and/or context of congregational song.
+We also welcome submissions that reflect the conference theme “Rebirth: Singing Death, Singing Life.”

-Three such presentations, each strictly limited to fifteen minutes, with five minutes added for questions, will be featured during the conference in a sectional event identified as the Emerging Scholars Forum.
-Conference registration fees will be waived for the three presenters.
-If anyone is unable to travel to Atlanta to present their paper, they will be invited to give their presentation via Zoom.
-One research paper will be selected to win consideration for the Emerging Scholar prize of publication in The Hymn and a $150 gift certificate for books to support the author’s research.
+Three such presentations, each strictly limited to twenty minutes, with five minutes added for questions, will be featured during the conference in a sectional event identified as the Emerging Scholars Forum.
+Conference fees will be waived for the three presenters.
+If anyone is unable to travel to Princeton, New Jersey, to present their paper, they will be invited to give their presentation via Zoom.
+One research paper will be selected to win consideration for the Emerging Scholar prize of publication in the Journal of Congregational Song and $150 toward purchasing books to support the author’s research.

 Application Information